 Canon 1D X versus Canon 1D X Mark II

 An illustration of the physical size and weight of the Canon 1D X and the Canon 1D X Mark II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1DX – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Canon 1D X and the Canon 1D X Mark II have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the 1DX Mark II is slightly lighter (1 percent) than the 1DX.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Canon EF Lens Catalog.